gleblebedev/rbfx_wiki/Scene-Rendering-Subsystems.md

 # Scene Subsystems

-Scene subsystems are root level `Scene` components, i.e. assigned to `Scene` itself.
+Scene subsystems are root level `Scene` components, i.e. assigned to the `Scene` itself.
 Subsystems should have at most one instance per `Scene`.

 Scene subsystems are used to enable some of global features affecting scene as whole.